 “We’ll need to cool the car down.”

-Real-time sensor data from the car and information from other teams are livestreamed on screens, giving engineers insights that can be relayed back to drivers—either as strategic plays or warnings about the car.
+Real-time sensor data from the car and information from other teams are livestreamed to give engineers insights that can be relayed back to drivers—either as strategic plays or warnings about the car.

-For example, when sensor data indicates an engine is close to overheating, engineers can warn drivers to back off and let things cool down.
+For example, when an engine is close to overheating, engineers can warn drivers to back off and let things cool down.
 This may mean dropping further behind cars in front, which put off a lot of heat in their wash, or bringing the engine down during upcoming turns if they’re pushing the car too much.
+It’s what The Team told George Russell to do at the 2022 Melbourne Grand Prix.
+“Well, that’s not what I want to hear,” he replied, but went on to land his first podium with the team.

 “You’re six seconds behind, but your pace is better.
 Keep pushing.”